 Only containers, which comply with AIAG's Dimensional and Functional Guideline for Returnable Containers Transported by Truck (RC-1 Standard) and are approved by Navistar Containerization, are acceptable for use in Navistar locations.
 The 45" x 48" (114cm x 122cm) footprint is the standard base for all Navistar Manufacturing and Assembly operations.
 When used with the fixed or hinged sides to form a container the total height must not exceed 45" (114cm) and be capable of stacking at a minimum of three, (3) high.
 Empty containers must be collapsible or nestable to a ratio of 2:1 or greater.
-Small modular shipping containers with hinged lids are limited to the size as shown in Section 1.2 of the Appendix.
-Such containers must be nestable when empty in a ratio of 2.5:1 or better.
+Small modular shipping containers must be nestable when empty in a ratio of 2.5:1 or better.
 Containers with detachable components by design are not permitted.